-5. Your relationship is plagued with “communication problems”, and not matter that you try, nothing owrks.
+5. Your relationship is plagued with “communication problems”, and no matter what you try, nothing works.

 6. The other person tells you something is missing.

-7. He/she suddenly breaks up with you when you thought all was going well.
+7. They suddenly break up with you when you thought all was going well.

-When this happens, the common mistake many men and women make is rationalize what’s going on, try to intellectually show the other person “you understand” how he/she feels, give some sort of advice or “small talk” or blame the other person (he/she has issues).
+When this happens, the common mistake many men and women make is dismiss how the other person feels and/or give some sort of advice or “small talk”.
 This creates even more disconnection.

 The best course is:

 1) Stop the noise in your head and listen to the silence in your heart.
-By this I mean stop trying to make this about something other than what it is, emotional disconnection.
+By this I mean stop trying to make this about something other than what it is.
 If you feel something is off, it is.

 2) Listen not only to what is being said but also what is not being said.
 The same way we pick up the change of emotions in a musician’s song, the moment when one emotion changes to another cannot be so easily seen with physiological eyes (like observing body language), but by making genuine effort to become emotionally “one” with that person.
 Therapists and counselors do this all the time, and many of us do it when we are not focused on trying to create an impression, manipulate someone or play down what is happening.